charles-lyc/charles-lyc.github.io/README.md

 ## About me

 A software engineer.
-Hobby is robot🤖, football⚽, video game🏓 and making staff🔧.
+My hobbies are robot🤖, football⚽, video game🏓 and making staff🔧.

 You can follow me on:
 - [Douban 豆瓣](https://www.douban.com/people/Charles--Lee/statuses)